wgoedeck/PyQt-coordinate-transformation-GUI-example/README.md

 Note how the latitudes and longitudes are unchanged, but the heights are, since the level of the ellipsoid at those coordinates is above the geoid by about 30 meters, or 100 feet.

-Other transforms are available, including ECEF E-F-G, which is a transformation to Cartesian coordinates from the center of the Earth: E is the axis towards the Grenwich Meridian at the equator; F is towards the 90<sup>0</sup> meridian at the equator, and G is towards the north pole.
+Other transforms are available, including ECEF E-F-G, which is a transformation to Cartesian coordinates from the center of the Earth: E is the axis towards the Greenwich Meridian at the equator; F is towards the 90<sup>0</sup> meridian at the equator, and G is towards the north pole.

 Also, KML (Keyhole Markup Language) files can be generated from either LLH or LLE input files; the generated KML files can be input into a GIS program to plot the path of the geographic data points.